kbieser/wrangling-genomics/_episodes/10-fly-alignment.md

 - "There are many different file formats for storing genomics data.
 It's important to understand what type of information is contained in each file, and how it was derived."
 ---

-We mentioned before that we are working with files from a long-term evolution study of an *E. coli* population (designated Ara-3).
-Now that we have looked at our data to make sure that it is high quality, and removed low-quality base calls, we can perform variant calling to see how the population changed over time.
-We care how this population changed relative to the original population, *E. coli* strain REL606.
-Therefore, we will align each of our samples to the *E. coli* REL606 reference genome, and see what differences exist in our reads versus the genome.
+We mentioned before that we are working with files from a study of EMS mutated *D. melanogaster*.
+Now that we have looked at our data to make sure that it is high quality, and removed low-quality base calls, we can start the variant calling steps to identify unique SNPs for each mutant that may be responsible for the mutant phenotype.
+We will start by aligning each of our samples to the *D. melanogaster* BDGP6.28 reference genome (this it the most recent Ensemble release for *D. melanogaster*), and see what differences exist in our reads versus the reference genome.

 # Alignment to a reference genome